 - Spread the word and help others be green.

 Q: How do I get more information on being a part of the Green Team?

 A: Send an email to firstname.lastname@example.org with your questions.

 Q: What can be composted at Treefort?

-A: Currently we can only collect items that can be composted in typical backyard compost piles which is food only, minus dairy and meat.
+A: Currently we can only collect items that can be composted in typical backyard compost piles which is plant-based food only.

 Q: What can be recycled at Treefort?

-A: Treefort uses the Boise city recycling service, main items are plastic, aluminium and paper.
+A: Treefort uses the Boise city recycling service, main items are plastic, aluminum and paper.
 Here is a complete list.